|

 By Don D. Nelson, Attorney at Law, C.P.A.

-U.S. Citizenship which is commonly referred to as "Expatriation."
+U.S. Citizenship which are commonly referred to as "Expatriation."
 The first part involves the legal and

 political aspects of surrendering your citizenship which is handled by the